subair99/LLM_Zoomcamp_2024_Project/README.md

 ## Preparation

-Since OpenAI was used, their is need to provide an API key for it:
+Since OpenAI was used, there is need to provide an API key for it:

 1. Install `direnv`.
 If you use Ubuntu, run `sudo apt install direnv` and then `direnv hook bash >> ~/.bashrc`.
 2. Copy `.envrc_template` into `.envrc` and insert your key there.